Nǐ hǎo, shìjiè, behold Hong Kong !

 Buy a flight ticket to Hong Kong International Airport (HKG), there are many direct flights from almost every place in the world so you won’t have to worry about it.
 If you’re on a budget, fly to Shenzhen International Airport (SZX) or Macau International Airport (MFM) instead.
 Flights to these cities are often cheaper and from both of them, you can take a ferry to get to Hong Kong.

-Places to visit
+5) Places to stay in

 A popular place to have great views of the city, it separates Hong Kong Island in the south from the mainland in the north.
 Both locals and tourists gather in this zone, especially during the annual fireworks displays.

-Wong Tai Sin Temple
+c) Wong Tai Sin Temple

-Tsim Sha Tsui
+d) Tsim Sha Tsui